h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/create-a-customized-splash-screen.md

             }
         }

-        // Include code to be executed when the system has transitioned from the splash screen to the extended splash screen (application&#39;s first view). void DismissedEventHandler(SplashScreen sender, object e)
+        // Include code to be executed when the system has transitioned from the splash screen to the extended splash screen (application's first view). void DismissedEventHandler(SplashScreen sender, object e)
         {
             dismissed = true;